gaps-closure/gaps-closure.github.io/container_deployment.md

 Image  | Description
 ---------- | -----------------
-CLOSURE    | includes CLOSURE toolchain and related dependencies.
-Use this image for general application development.
-EOP1DEV    | additionally adds libraries for EoP1 Mission App (i.e., ActiveMQ, OpenCV, activemq-cpp, etc.).
-This image should be used if intending to run CLOSURE MDD with VSCode for End of Phase 1 demos. (requires CLOSURE image)
-EOP1       | additionally builds EoP1 cases 1-3 for Perspecta demos using CLOSURE toolchain from command line.
+closure    | includes CLOSURE toolchain and related dependencies.
+Use this image for general application development. eop1dev    | additionally adds libraries for EoP1 Mission App (i.e., ActiveMQ, OpenCV, activemq-cpp, etc.).
+This image should be used if intending to run CLOSURE MDD with VSCode for End of Phase 1 demos. (requires CLOSURE image) eop1       | additionally builds EoP1 cases 1-3 for Perspecta demos using CLOSURE toolchain from command line.
 This image can be used to rapidly deploy and execute EoP1 in a target environment (does not depend on above images). <b>TA1 has independently verified PL's EoP demos using this image</b>.

 Build desired images:
 ```